 Following the school's Ofsted inspection in July 2019, we recognised the need to move quickly in addressing the action points identified in the report.
 We have been working with a school improvement officer and a Local Authority Task Group, to ensure that the quality of teaching and learning is consistently good across the school and that this is monitored and evaluated rigorously by school leaders.
-Below you will find an overview the school shared with the Task Group of the developments following the 2019 inspection.
-You can also read the letter shared by the Chair of Governors following the Task Group meeting in February 2020.
 While the inspection report identified areas for improvement, which we believe we have addressed, significant strengths were also highlighted:

 - Outcomes are good.

 - Pupils develop a love of reading.